MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/destroy-version-controlled-files.md

   This action retains the historical information about all the files in *aFolder*.
 You can use the `tf history` command to view the history of a file.
 You can also view the history in **Source Control Explorer** in Visual Studio.
 For more information, see [History command](history-command.md) and [Get the history of an item](get-history-item.md).

 - Use the `/stopat` option to retain the historical information up to and including a `versionspec` value.
-The `versionapec` value can be the latest version, a specific changeset, or a date.
+The `versionspec` value can be the latest version, a specific changeset, or a date.
 For more information about `versionspec` values, see [Use Team Foundation version control commands](use-team-foundation-version-control-commands.md).

   To destroy all the files in the project MyTeamProject, and at the same time retain the history for the files up to and including 10/23/2005, enter: